nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 From the AWS console, visit the VPC Dashboard and create a new VPC named 'my-vpc-london-2' with the IPv4 CIDR block 172.32.0.0/16.

-Next, we will add subnets for the various availability zones and attach aa new internet gateway, linking all of these to a new routing table.
+Next, we will add subnets for the various availability zones and attach a new internet gateway, linking all of these to a new routing table.

 Create the subnets for each availability zone in the VPC we just created:

-- **First Availability Zone**
+- First Availability Zone
     - Set the IPv4 subnet CIDR block to 172.32.32.0/20.
     - Subnet name: my-subnet-2a
     - Select the availability zone: eu-west-2a

-- **Second Availability Zone**
+- Second Availability Zone
     - Set the IPv4 subnet CIDR block to 172.32.16.0/20.
     - Subnet name: my-subnet-2b
     - Select the availability zone: eu-west-2b

-- **Third Availability Zone**
+- Third Availability Zone
     - Set the IPv4 subnet CIDR block to 172.32.0.0/20.
     - Subnet name: my-subnet-2c
     - Select the availability zone: eu-west-2c